leandrohrmonteiro/repository/MovieDatabase/readme.md

 # Movie Database SPA
-archive of code

-It makes use of the [OMDB api] (http://www.omdbapi.com/)to return movie lists and individual movie info.
+This spa makes use of the [OMDB api] (http://www.omdbapi.com/) to return movie lists and individual movie info.

 ### Features: